Duringer History, Family Crest & Coats of Arms

 The surname Duringer was first found in Thuringia, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 Individual bearers of the name first mentioned in ancient chronicles include Dietrich von Duering of Bremen in 1140, Duringus filius Dietmari of Styria in 1240, and Duringbertus of Erfurt, in 1288.

-Important Dates for the Duringer family
+Early History of the Duringer family

 This web page shows only a small excerpt of our Duringer research.
 Another 288 words (21 lines of text) covering the years 1140, 1630, 1636, and 1719 are included under the topic Early Duringer History in all our PDF Extended History products and printed products wherever possible.